Marlins Man: Personal life

-Leavy owns a workers' compensation firm, Laurence Leavy & Associates, with offices in Davie and Jacksonville, Florida.
-He works several billable hours per day from his hotel rooms while traveling, noting that only 1 percent of his cases go to trial.
-Since 1987 he has served as president of the Workers Compensation Legal Center.
+Leavy owns a workers' compensation firm, Laurence Leavy & Associates, with offices in Davie and Jacksonville, Florida, and incorporated and serves as president of Workers Compensation Legal Center, Inc. He works several billable hours per day from his hotel rooms while traveling, asserting that only 1 percent of his cases go to trial.
+Leavy is the owner of more than 100 thoroughbred horses and Starship Stables.
 He earned his undergraduate degree at Emory University, his MBA at Florida State University, and his Juris Doctor degree at the University of Miami Law School.

-Leavy is the owner of Starship Stables and more than 100 Thoroughbreds.